 Similarly, on the broadest level, the past can also seem like a secondary world: it isn’t our contemporary reality, and requires the reader’s suspension of disbelief as to society, culture and setting.
 However, unlike a true secondary world, history brings with it, well, history.
 The author isn’t starting with a blank slate - the reader will come armed with both facts and assumptions.
 Unlike a completely imaginary setting, historical fiction has boundaries - the events that actually occurred.
 Hold on to this thought for one moment.

-And Jordan does try to instill that sort of moral certainty.
+And Jordan does try to that kind of framework to his place.
 A little too hard, in fact - many, many of the The Fallon Blood’s flaws stem from the author’s attempt to overlay objective good and evil on history events.
 At its simplest level, we have Fallon as chosen one again: he's not just a physical paragon but a moral one as well: all of his decisions are "right".

 On the other end of the spectrum, there is no “Dark One” in human history.
 However, Jordan does his best to approximate absolute evil by shamelessly demonising all of Fallon’s enemies.
 The Fourier family are torturers and sadists, murderers and rapists.
 The British are similarly unmerciful monsters.
-One particularly entertaining passage contrasts the pro-American partisans - volunteers and heroes, raiding “supply convoys and isolated outposts” - to the pro-British convoys, who “rob and burn” innocent civilians (395).
+One particularly entertaining passage contrasts the pro-American partisans - volunteers and heroes, raiding “supply convoys and isolated outposts” - to the pro-British convoys, who “rob and burn” (!) innocent civilians (395).
 Fallon’s troop of noble revolutionaries protect Ma and Pa Kent and their adorable children.
-Meanwhile, Fourier’s men burn farms to the ground and rape everyone in sight.
-Jordan is attempting to infuse epic fantasy sensibilities into a historical context, and, as a result, everyone seems particularly unbelievable.
+Meanwhile, Fourier’s men torture, kill and rape everyone in sight.
+Jordan is attempting to infuse fantasy sensibilities into a historical context, and, as a result, everyone involved seems unbelievable.

 Jordan’s South Carolina is also the incontrovertible hero of the revolution, with all the characters dropping ‘fun-facts’ about how important it is, and how selfish and/or useless all the other (primarily New England) colonies are.
 The jingoism alone isn’t particularly charming - it is part of Jordan's stated thesis, above - and completely falls down when the author winds up defending slavery.